redotvideo/haven/README.md

 2. Deploy Haven's manager container on a Google Cloud instance
 3. Spin up a model worker using the Python SDK

+To follow these steps, you can either check out our three-minute [video tutorial] or follow the documentation below.

+#### Gettin

 ### Features

 - One click install.
 Haven is a single docker image.